OpenSourceEcon/PubDebtNegShocks/README.md

 # Public Debt, Interest Rates, and Negative Shocks

-This repository contains the code and documentation for the calibration, computational solutions, and simulations in the paper "Public Debt, Interest Rates, and Negative Shocks", by Richard W. Evans.
+This repository contains the code and documentation for the calibration, computational solutions, and simulations in the paper "Public Debt, Interest Rates, and Negative Shocks", by Richard W. Evans, *American Economic Review*, Papers and Proceedings (forthcoming, 2020).

 ## Documentation